Rebecca Benson

 Rebecca Benson (born 24 April 1990) is a Scottish actress.
 She appeared in the TV crime dramas Vera and Shetland, and alongside Michael Fassbender in the 2015 film, Macbeth.

 Career

-In 2016, she joined the HBO series Game of Thrones in Season 6 as Talla Tarly, the sister of Samwell Tarly.
+In 2016, Benson joined the HBO series Game of Thrones in season 6 as Talla Tarly, the sister of Samwell Tarly.
 She also portrayed Margaret Pole, Countess of Salisbury in The White Princess.

-Ms. Benson had the starring role of "Eli" in the National Theatre of Scotland production of "Let the Right One In," which opened in the United States at St. Anne's Warehouse, Brooklyn, in January 2015.
+Benson starred as Eli in the National Theatre of Scotland production of Let the Right One In, which opened in the United States at St. Ann's Warehouse, Brooklyn, in January 2015.

 In 2019, she appeared as Melody, an intern, in Flack.